 Many CTL courses are also represented on the Indiana College Core (ICC), a block of 30 hours of transferable college credit.
 The ICC was developed collaboratively by the public colleges and universities in Indiana.
 The ICC allows a student who satisfactorily completes an approved program of general education at any public institution to transfer that coursework to another public institution in Indiana.
-Ivy Tech Community College refers to the ICC, as Start as a Sophomore (Is the college still using this language?) because the completion of these 30 credit hours allows you to start your college education as a sophomore at any Indiana four-year institution (and also many private institutions).
+Ivy Tech refers to the ICC as the Start as a Sophomore pathway, because the completion of these 30 credit hours allows you to start college as a sophomore at any public four-year institution in Indiana (and many private institutions, too).